Angel of Babylon

-Angel of Babylon is the fifth full-length album by Tobias Sammet's rock opera German project Avantasia, released on 3 April 2010, along with The Wicked Symphony.
+Angel of Babylon is the fifth full-length album by Tobias Sammet's German metal opera project Avantasia, released on 3 April 2010, along with The Wicked Symphony.
 Angel Of Babylon was released both as part of a box set, with the two albums combined and as an individual album.
 It is the third and final part of "The Wicked Trilogy".